-From co-founding FreeCharge to making it the most transactive e-commerce sites in India, Sandeep Tandon did it all.
+From co-founding FreeCharge to making it the most transactive e-commerce site in India, Sandeep Tandon did it all.
 Innovation and great planning is the key to the outstanding growth of his most successful venture in India.
 The game changed in April 2015 when Snapdeal acquired the online mobile recharge platform in the largest e-commerce deal ever in Indian market history, a whopping $400 million dollar deal.
 The game isn’t over yet, it seems.
-In chat with Business Insider India, Sandeep reveals about his new ventures fuelled by Modi’s Make in India campaign.
+In a chat with Business Insider India, Sandeep reveals about his new ventures fuelled by Modi’s Make in India campaign.

 How has your experience been in the Indian market?

 India presents a tremendous opportunity with its large base of youth entering the workforce and in turn the consumer space.
 The main thing which I like about the Indian market is that the people are aspiring and willing to learn.
 The talent pool is well educated and energetic.
 There are many opportunities for innovative business models to thrive and disrupt the norm.
 Western business models may work in India, but to be truly successful, they have to re-invent to adapt to the Indian sensibilities.
 Innovation in India will thrive with the discerning consumer who is brand conscious yet price sensitive and always loves a good deal.
 Moreover, the large market enables an entrepreneur to quickly validate a new concept by getting some meaningful and timely feedback.